 (c) recommendations relating to laws, rules, regulations or policies.

 19. Powers to make rules.– The Government may, in consultation with the Commission and by notification in the official Gazette, make rules for purposes of giving effect to the provisions of this Act.

-was passed by the Punjab Assembly on 12 February 2014; assented to by the
+This Act was passed by the Punjab Assembly on 12 February 2014; assented